mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So sometimes she said, “I tried to become a Christian, studying the Bible.”
 So I said, “Oh, that’s good.
 Why don’t you read the Bible carefully, and see the ministers, and talk about your [Father].”
 Because it’s very hard to communicate through the telephone, you know? *[He laughs.]* Through the telephone it’s very simple, but it’s very difficult to communicate person to person.
 Particularly about human problems.
 Well, trying to get [an appointment] – “tomorrow I want [an appointment] with you” – that is simple, you know, through the telephone you can do it.
 But how can I communicate about human problems?
 First of all I have to communicate with the person directly, person-to-person, and then something happens.
 That’s pretty important for us.
 But through the telephone it’s very hard.
 But anyway, I tried to tell her that point.

 And she asked me, “What is nirvana?”
 That’s a big problem. *[He laughs.]* I said, “Peaceful and harmonious life.”
-“What is harmonious, peaceful life?”
+[She asked,] “What is harmonious, peaceful life?”
 I told her, “In sickness, please be calm and peaceful in the sickness.”
 She said, “How can I *do* it?”
 “Well, first, be present in the sickness.
 And next, keep your mind calm, and deal with the sickness.”
 But she didn’t understand me.

 But that is everyday life.
 Because the sickness you can see is the small sickness, but sickness is exactly sickness as the universe.
 Just like in your life.
 Sickness is nothing but life.